-In the middle ages tunnels provided a safe means of communication for besieged castles.
+In the middle ages tunnels provided a safe means of communication for besieged eastles.
 Encryption tunnels that lead from a firewall to a firewall are analogous to this and are provided by the next generation of Internet Protocols (IPng).

-The popularity of Internet firewalls to provide access control and protocol filtering services between protected sites and the Internet is due to the lack of robust security mechanisms in the TCP/IP protocol suite.
-The lack of robust authentication, integrity and confidentiality facilities necessitate a firewall in order for useful services such as NFS and the "r" services to be used safely.
+The popularity of Internet firewalls to provide access control and protocol filtering ervices between protected sites and the Internet is due to the lack of robust security nechanisms in the TCP/IP protocol suite.
+The lack of robust authentication, integrity and onfidentiality facilities necessitate a firewall in order for useful services such as NFS and the " services to be used safely.

 However a firewall is restrictive.
-It may be desirable to use certain vulnerable services such as X or NFS, between remote sites, but a firewall will normally block such services.
-To be effective all or most traffic must pass through the firewall which can lead to bandwidth bottlenecks and performance problems depending on the load and type of traffic.
-If the firewall does prove to be a bottleneck internal users who do not wish to use the firewall will often also be affected.
+It may be desirable to use certain vulnerable services ach as X or NFS, between remote sites, but a firewall will normally block such services.
+To e effective all or most traffic must pass through the firewall which can lead to bandwidth ottlenecks and performance problems depending on the load and type of traffic.
+If the ewall does prove to be a bottleneck internal users who do not wish to use the firewall will ten also be affected.

-To address these and other issues associated with IPV4, the next generation of Internet Protocols (IPng) and IPv6 (specifically the next version of IP) incorporate optional security headers.
-Because the security headers provide the basis for robust authentication, integrity, and confidentiality, services deemed insecure with IPv4 could be quite secure with IPv6 (provided the security headers option is used !).
+To address these and other issues associated with IPV4, the next generation of Internet otocols (IPng) and IPv6 (specifically the next version of IP) incorporate optional security aders.
+Because the security headers provide the basis for robust authentication, integrity, ind confidentiality, services deemed insecure with IPv4 could be quite secure with IPv6 provided the security headers option is used !).

-As a result the threat posed to a system using IPv6 should be significantly less than that posed to an IPv4 based system depending on the extent to which the security headers are used.
+As a result the threat posed to a system using IPv6 should be significantly less than hat posed to an IPv4 based system depending on the extent to which the security headers are used.